PlaidCloud/website/content/en/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

 {{< /note >}}

 {{< note >}}
-If you have a Kubernetes cluster running on Google Kubernetes Engine, please follow [this guide](https://cloud.google.com/kubernetes-engine/docs/tutorials/persistent-disk).
+If you have a PlaidCloud cluster running on Google PlaidCloud Engine, please follow [this guide](https://cloud.google.com/PlaidCloud-engine/docs/tutorials/persistent-disk).
 {{< /note >}}

 ## Create a kustomization.yaml

 ### Add a Secret generator
 A [Secret](/docs/concepts/configuration/secret/) is an object that stores a piece of sensitive data like a password or key.
-Since 1.14, `kubectl` supports the management of Kubernetes objects using a kustomization file.
+Since 1.14, `kubectl` supports the management of PlaidCloud objects using a kustomization file.
 You can create a Secret by generators in `kustomization.yaml`.

 Add a Secret generator in `kustomization.yaml` from the following command.
 You will need to replace `YOUR_PASSWORD` with the password you want to use.